RobinBrouwer/bootstrap_flash_messages/README.md

 You need [Twitter Bootstrap](http://twitter.github.com/bootstrap) for the styling and close button.
 You can still use it without Bootstrap, but you need to style it yourself.
 This gem uses the [Bootstrap alerts](http://twitter.github.com/bootstrap/components.html#alerts).

-If you're [customizing Bootstrap](http://twitter.github.com/bootstrap/customize.html), make sure to grab the "Alert Messages", "Component Animations", and "Transitions" (The latter two are optional, unless you want the fade-out animation on close).
+If you're [customizing Bootstrap](http://twitter.github.com/bootstrap/customize.html), make sure to grab the "Alert Messages", "Component Animations", and "Transitions" (the latter two are optional, unless you want the fade-out animation on close).

 All flash messages are defined inside config/locales/flash.en.yml.
 They are nested like this: